About Consumer Protection

 Consumer protection is a catchall term for the area of the law that makes it illegal to take advantage of a buyer, through lies, trickery, implied threats or other immoral and illegal practices.
 State and federal law requires that anything offered for sale must be safe; in the case of medicines, it must also be effective.
 Charges made to your credit card must be authorized, even if you have done business with the company before.
 The law gives consumers a chance to fight unfair and illegal practices in the civil courts, and sometimes allows criminal penalties as well.

-If you or someone you care about has been harmed by a defective product or unfair business practice, contact the Louthian Law Firm today at Toll free: 888-662-9819 or Locally: 803-454-1200. for a free evaluation of your case.
+If you or someone you care about has been harmed by a defective product or unfair business practice, contact the Louthian Law Firm today at Toll free at 1-888-440-3211. for a free evaluation of your case.

 Situations that could fall under the category of consumer protection include: